 In the 21st century, trolls are either cute or annoying.
 A small plastic toy and an animated movie depicted them as happy little creatures with shockingly bright colored hair.
-For the last 40 years and beyond, children adored them.
+For the last 40 years and beyond, children have adored them.

 The two modern versions of trolls contrast each other.
-Ironically, the latter, nastier version of the Internet troll – the one not derived from ancient mythology – is similar in many fashion to the rogues of Norse myths and European legends.
+Ironically, the latter, nastier version of the Internet troll – the one not derived from ancient mythology – is similar in many regards to the rogues of Norse myths and European legends.

 How did these uncouth beings emerge and last long enough to become cultural icons?
 Possibly the best answer is that they were so disgusting and horrible for one not to forget.

 Trolls of mythology – in particular the Nordic variation – were loathsome creatures.
 They’re survivors, as well.
 They transcended time and cultures to become one of the most hated creatures in literature.
-From fairy tales, movies, the Internet and toy collections, trolls emerged from the swamps of popular entertainment to make their putrid presence known.
+From fairy tales, movies, the Internet, and toy collections, trolls emerged from the swamps of popular entertainment to make their putrid presence known.

 How did these uncouth beings emerge and last long enough to become cultural icons?
 Possibly the best answer is that they were so disgusting and horrible for one not to forget.
 They are, in many respects, the lovable rejects of mythology.

 In Nordic tradition, trolls had a surprisingly small arc.
 They were always adversaries to humans, animals, and gods.
 And, they were often represented as minor – if not vicious – characters.

 However, they were similar to giants.
 In fact, the term that trolls is derived from is interchangeable with the word jotunn – an Old Norse word for giant.
 The word thurs – later to become troll – represented a negative form of jotunn in later translations.